the root crafter

 PUBLISHED:

-Some signs are obvious.
+SOME SIGNS ARE obvious.
 Others remain hidden for years — quietly draining strength, confidence, and clarity.
 Spermatorrhea does not usually arrive suddenly.
 It develops gradually, sending signals through the body and mind long before a man realizes what is happening.
-Many men ignore these signs, assuming they are “normal,” temporary, or unrelated.
-But once you understand them clearly, you’ll recognize that your body has been communicating all along.
+Many men ignore these signs, assuming they are normal,temporary, or unrelated.
+But once you understand them clearly, you’ll recognize what your body has been communicating all along.

-Below are the most commonly observed symptoms, explained in a clear, grounded way.
+Below are the most commonly observed symptoms of spermatorrhea, explained in a clear & grounded way.

 Night Emissions or Repeated Nightfalls